Notable People

 Goldberg is associated with major scoops and highly consequential reporting, but the strongest through line in his work is usually not the isolated revelation.
 It is the way a revelation discloses a governing temperament.
 He tends to focus on what people in power say when they believe they are unobserved, what habits those statements reveal, and what those habits mean when translated into state behavior.

 Goldberg's critics often see this approach as too establishment, too prosecutorial, or too infused with magazine seriousness.
-Those criticisms are real parts of his public standing.
+Those criticisms are documented parts of his public standing.
 They do not change the fact that he helped keep high-level foreign-policy and national-security journalism in the center of mainstream media rather than letting it drift into a niche.

 Why he matters